 When we are discussing timeframes for workers’ compensation death benefits in Philadelphia, we have to look away from the traditional wrongful death statute of limitations.
 In non-work-related death cases, wrongful death claims must be filed within two years from the date of death.
 Work Injury and death cases operate on different timeframes under the law in Pennsylvania.

-In Pennsylvania, Workers’ Compensation death benefits can be invalidated or denied under certain circumstances.
+In Pennsylvania, workers’ compensation death benefits can be invalidated or denied under certain circumstances.
 For the worker to be eligible for death benefits, the injury or illness has to be work-related.
-Even if the injury or illness did not cause an immediate death, the worker is required to have passed away within 300 weeks of sustaining the workplace injury.
+Even if the injury or illness did not cause immediate death, the worker is required to have passed away within 300 weeks of sustaining the workplace injury.

 The spouse or family of an employee who passes away on the job because they were involved in an accident that occurred while they were under the influence of alcohol or drugs will not be eligible for death benefits.
 If the employee passed away after they intentionally harmed themselves, benefits will be invalidated.
 In the event the worker committed suicide due to a work-related mental illness, the case has a chance to be approved for benefits barring the family can prove this fact.

-If you are the surviving spouse or family member of a worker that has been fatally injured due to a work-related injury or illness, you may be entitled to Workers’ Compensation death benefits.
-Call the experienced Pennsylvania Workers’ Compensation lawyers at the Philadelphia Law Offices of Gross & Kenny, LLP, at 215-512-1500, or contact us online to schedule a consultation today.
+If you are the surviving spouse or family member of a worker that has been fatally injured due to a work-related injury or illness, you may be entitled to workers’ compensation death benefits.
+Call the experienced Pennsylvania workers’ compensation lawyers at the Philadelphia office of Gross & Kenny, LLP, at 215-512-1500, or contact us online to schedule a consultation today.